k2052/BuildingCoffeeScriptFrameworks/README.md

   - Events
   - Routing
   - Data Binding
-- The MVC
 - Models
   - A simple model
   - A full fledged Model
 - Views
 - Controllers
 - Bringing it all together
   - Syncing
     - AJAX
     - SSE
   - Push states
   - Controller Stacks
+- Our own Framework
 - An app with our new framework
   - Organization
   - Tests